 Financial spending decisions are made by the Trust, for instance in investment in the school property, in order to ensure the site condition is safe and fit for purpose.
 The condition surveys are used to prioritise this work.
 Through the due diligence undertaken prior to the transfer in March 2018 identified significant issues with two of the sites.
-Condition Improvement Fund (CIF) grant funding bids were submitted in December 2022 to rectify the significant issues however none were successful.
+Condition Improvement Fund (CIF) grant funding bids were submitted in December 2023 to rectify the significant issues and the building of two sports halls, however none were successful.

 The Trust has effective Health and Safety Committee in place and the Trust's FARC Committee has oversight of arrangements.
-It ensures health and safety is always a primary factor in its decision making, including when determining the priority areas for which it wishes to submit bids to the DfE in respect of CIF grant funding.
+It ensures health and safety is always a primary factor in its decision making, including when determining the priority areas.